djeada/Databases-Notes/notes/02_database_design/05_data_integrity.md

 #### Common Types of Constraints

-- The **Primary Key Constraint** uniquely identifies each record in a table, ensuring that no duplicate rows exist.
+* The *Primary Key Constraint* acts as a table’s fingerprint, uniquely identifying each row so that no two records can ever be the same.
-- The **Foreign Key Constraint** enforces referential integrity by ensuring that a value in one table corresponds to a valid value in another related table.
+* With the *Foreign Key Constraint*, any value you enter must correspond to an existing record in another table, preserving your database’s referential integrity.
-- The **Unique Constraint** ensures that all values in a specified column or set of columns are distinct, preventing duplicates.
+* By applying a *Unique Constraint* to a column (or set of columns), you ensure that each value stored there is one-of-a-kind and duplicates are prevented.
-- The **Not Null Constraint** ensures that a column cannot have null values, requiring data to be entered for that field.
+* When you declare a *Not Null Constraint* on a field, you’re insisting that every record provide a value for that column—no omissions allowed.
-- The **Check Constraint** validates that values in a column satisfy a specified condition, such as a range or format.
+* A *Check Constraint* serves as a gatekeeper, verifying that every entry meets a specified condition (for example, ensuring an age is at least 18).
-- The **Default Constraint** assigns a predefined value to a column when no explicit value is provided during data insertion.
+* If you’d like a column to fall back on a predefined value whenever you don’t supply one, the *Default Constraint* steps in and populates it automatically.

 ### Examples of Data Integrity and Constraints